ionic-team/cordova-plugin-ionic-webview/README.md

 This plugin only supports iOS 9 and above and will fall back to UIWebView on iOS 8.

 The WKWebView plugin is only used by iOS, so ensure the `cordova-ios` platform is installed.
-Additionly, the `cordova-ios` platform version must be `4.0` or greater.
+Additionally, the `cordova-ios` platform version must be `4.0` or greater.

 Installation Instructions
 -------------------